Araelka/SibersProject/README.md

 php database/migrate.php

 Step 3.
 Filling in the initial data
-Launch the sids to create roles and the first user: php database/seeds/seed.php
+Launch the seeds to create roles and the first user: php database/seeds/seed.php

 An administrator user will be created: